yo96/fp-cnn/README.md

    During our project, we got the permission from Ritchie to use this library but it is private.
 You can access this library after it becomes public.

+   **Please note that due to CMSX file size limit, we cannot upload the _dump.npy file to the system.
+You can download** **the complete project at https://github.com/yo96/fp-cnn.**

 - Run the generation framework

     `source utils/gen.sh`